-A student is not eligible to work in Student Employment while on any type of Leave of Absence from Washington College.
+A student is not eligible to work as a student employee while on any type of Leave of Absence from Washington College.
 A student returning from a leave of absence will need to reapply and be rehired to begin working.
 The student can begin working on the first day of classes for the term that they are re-enrolled in.